 Submit receipts and bills for the District, State, Regional Soccer Shoot contests to the State Treasurer in a timely manner.

-Attend Regional Soccer Shoot Director meetings
+Attend Regional Soccer Shoot Director meetings.

 Be prepared to host the Regional Soccer Shoot once every seven years.
 This will include obtaining a venue and housing well in advance of the event (at least a year from the date of the contest which usually is held the first weekend in November.)